gks1710/Pizza-Sales-Dashboard/README.md

-Absolutely, here's the revised version with the link included:

 🍕 Pizza Outlet Sales Analysis 📊

 In the dynamic food industry, leveraging data insights is pivotal for success.
 Our analysis of a pizza outlet's sales data on GitHub offers valuable insights into customer behavior, menu performance, and sales trends.
 Let's dig into the highlights: